-ANSI/ASHRAE 55-2020 is the current edition of the American National Standard for thermal environmental conditions for human occupancy, being the most recently updated in a long line of publications beginning with the standard’s initial publication back in 1966.
+The previous edition of this American National Standard was also a substantial revision.
 The 2020 edition incorporates eight addenda to the previous, 2017 version of the standard, which it revises.
 Major changes made to ANSI/ASHRAE 55-2020 include:

 - A new method was added for the avoidance of draft risk at the ankle region.